An interview with Kiko Matthews

 Honestly, I wanted to train when I felt like it.
 I don’t like following rules so a training plan would never work.
 I cycled everywhere, went to the gym, and probably did around 40 indoor rowing stints – two of which were marathons.

 I did take the boat out a few times to get used to her.
 There was a five-day trip planned but it didn’t go according to plan so never happened.
-However, I did do a very long day in the boat by accident.
-I got up and out at 4am and rowed for about 5 hours in beautiful conditions, having a great time.
+However, I did do a very long day on the boat by accident.
+I got up and out at 4 am and rowed for about 5 hours in beautiful conditions, having a great time.